37 Harry Potter Trivia Questions [With Answers]

 Answer: Beetle.

-Why it stumps people: She turns into something small enough to spy on private conversations.
-Fly, mosquito, spider, moth: they all fit that description.
-The books specify beetle, but if you’re working from general memory (“some kind of bug”), you’re picking from a lineup of equally plausible insects.
+Why it stumps people: She shrinks into something small enough to eavesdrop on private talks.
+Fly, mosquito, spider, moth, all of them fit the brief.
+The books say beetle.
+Work from a vague “some kind of bug” and you’re choosing blind from a row of equally plausible insects.

 35. What Hogwarts house did Moaning Myrtle belong to?
 (Hard)